 Welcome to Guidance and the 2016-2017 School Year!

 The counseling program at E R Dickson is very unique because we are fortunate to have two full-time counselors on staff.
 Another characteristic which makes the counseling program at ERD different from others is the fact that the counselors loop each year.
 This means the counselors move to the next grade level each year with the students they serve.
 Looping allows the students, families and counselors to build long lasting relationships.
-Mrs. Summer Davis is the counselor for grades kindergarten, first and second and Mrs. Mary White services grades third, fourth and fifth.
+Mrs. Summer Davis is the counselor for grades first, second and third.
+Mrs. Mary White services grades kindergarten, fourth and fifth.

 Children are experiencing a wide range of new problems which could be considered as "normal stuff" for their generation.
 These problems are due to societal changes.
 As your child's elementary school counselors, we are available to help you and your children have a successful school year.
 School counselors work with parents, teachers and students in many ways through consultations, individual and small group services.